SubhamBhagat/python/README.md

 - Example: Extract only the records that have a min tripDistance of 0.5 miles and have a tripDuration of at least 3 minutes or greater.
 - Note: trip_duration_minutes can be calculated using round("tpepDropoffDateTime"-"tpepPickupDateTime",2)/60)

+## Further analysis

+1. One can take this furhter by adding features like user behaviour
+   - what is the primary payment method
+   - what is the average trip duration for a frequent traveller

+3. It is worth noting that these analysis can be helpful in idnetifying customers and help them with a discount or coupoun

 ## Configuration